mneudert/vagrant-devcommands/README.md

 _Note_: Spaces in command names are not supported.
 Definitions with spaces will be ignored.

+_Note_: Please be aware that setting a custom `usage` hides the original usage line from the help output.

 #### Commands with Parameters

 Passing additional parameters to a command is (minimally) supported using an